gleyce-alves/SimpleLinearRegression/README.md

 ## Simple linear regression examples.

+Simple linear regression is used to model the relationship between two continuous variables.
+Often, the objective is to predict the value of an output variable (or response) based on the value of an input (or predictor) variable.

 ### Example 1: Simple linear regression of a beta distribution.
              * Dataset of a sample of size *n* that follows the beta distribution;
              * Histogram for different combinations of parameters of a beta distribution;